zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ## **Step 3:** Using Database APIs to load richer data files

+The DBMS_CLOUD package is a feature of the autonomous database that allows us to extend the database to load from, and link to, cloud data storage systems such as Oracle Object Store, Amazon S3, and Azure Data Storage.
+This package is used by the Data Load tool we have just used above, but can also be exercised using SQL.
+For more information see the [DBMS_CLOUD documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbdu/dbms_cloud-package.html).

 In this step, we will use some of the additional features of the DBMS_CLOUD APIs to load in some files with differently structured data.

 1. Using the top left menu, navigate to **Development** > **SQL** to open a SQL Worksheet.